Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 8.19.
 Write a program that displays all fibonacci numbers from 1 to n 8.20.
 Write a program that determine a number fibonacci or not

-8.21.
-Write down a program that can take a lower bound i and an upper bound n and then find out the summation of
-     all odd numbers from i to n.

 9. goto, break, continue